TYPO3-Documentation/TYPO3CMS-Reference-Typoscript/Documentation/Setup/Config/Index.rst

          :ref:`data-type-boolean`

    Description
-         If set, the :ref:`Admin Panel <admpanel>` displays at the bottom of pages.
+         If set, the :ref:`Admin Panel <t3admpanel>` displays at the bottom of pages.

          **Note:** In addition, the panel must be enabled for the user as well,